License Restoration in North Carolina

 DWLR vs. No Operators License (NOL) or Expired License

 When you receive an NOL charge, it regularly means that you have never had a license before.
-To remedy this, you need to obtain a license.
-An expired license charge means that, you had a license, but it expired.
-To remedy this charge, you need to renew your license.
+To remedy this, in most cases you simply need to obtain a license.
+An expired license charge means that you previously had a license, but it expired.
+To remedy this charge, in most cases you simply need to renew your license.
 The difference with a DWLR charge, however, is that at one point you had an active North Carolina driving privilege, but it was affirmatively taken away from you by the DMV due to some offense on your part.

 How Do You Get Charged With DWLR?

-There are several ways that you can receive have your license revoked, including:
+There are several reasons why your license may be revoked, including:

 - Failing to handle a previous citation, known as “Failure to Appear”